 Yes (for 3 years)

 Those events were horrible to say the least.
-But if there is anything I’ve learned, homophobia is simply hate masked in a label.
+But if there is anything I’ve learned throughout all of this is that homophobia is simply hate masked in a label.
 As time passes on, there will always be someone somewhere who hates someone because they’re different.
 And if you happen to be different, being the victim of homophobia can either be an excuse to hide or, it can be a reason to step out and shine anyway in spite of hate.